-Designing a 4 Layer PCB Stackup With 50 Ohm Impedance
+Designing a 4 Layer Stackup With 50 Ohm Impedance PCB Traces

 Read any guide on PCB design, and you’ll see mentions of 50 Ohm impedance, track widths required to reach said impedance, and how it all relates to the stackup.
 You’ve probably also seen some calculators online that can be used to determine the trace width needed to reach a 50 Ohm impedance.
 The reality is that none of these calculators or guidelines are very useful if you don’t have a manufacturable PCB stackup.
 A 4-layer stackup is a good starting point for most designs today, including designs that need 50 Ohm impedance.

 This need to ensure manufacturability will determine the limits on your trace width needed to design a 4-layer PCB stackup with 50 Ohm impedance.
 Keep reading to see how manufacturability will affect your choice of trace width required to reach 50 Ohm impedance in your 4-layer stackup.

 Suppose you know your design will need to have 50 Ohm impedance on a 4-layer PCB stackup while also having a standard thickness of 1.57 mm (62 mil).
 In that case, you’ll be limited in your available layer stack arrangements and material options.
 Manufacturers will keep certain materials available for their customers.
 Otherwise, they will be outsourcing fabrication, or they may need to do a special order specifically for your board, which will increase your costs.
 This is one reason veteran PCB designers will tell you to contact your fabricator early to make sure your stackup is manufacturable.

 Getting to 50 Ohms means you need to pick the right trace width for your particular stackup.
 For example, there are a few factors that will limit your available trace width to get to 50 Ohms in a 4-layer stackup: